Bruce-Jay/Opensoda-Cli/README.md

 If you want to explore an another repo, just type in `opendigger -r [author/repo_name]` to get the information.
 Here `-r` indicates a following of repository url.

 For example, you can try with typing in `opendigger -r bruce-jay/bruce-jay` and it will return information of https://github.com/bruce-jay/bruce-jay.

+## 2023/05/20

+Added download function.

+Type in `opendigger -r [author/repo_name] -d` to export the result to local file!
+The path is `./output/author/repo_name.txt`

+More features coming soon~